 This measure has significant variability in equipment capacity and thus a per-unit savings value is not likely to be usable by program administrators.
-Due to this we present savings in a per-ton basis, assuming 15.81 IPLV and 87 kW/ton at full load 272.
+Due to this we present savings in a per-ton basis, assuming IECC 2009 efficiencies are the baseline, and the proposed efficiencies are 10% better than the federal minimum EER and IPLV values.